fbef0102/Game-Private_Plugin/Plugin_插件/Server_伺服器/l4d_vote_block/readme.md

 * <details><summary>How does it work?</summary>

-	* When idiot player tries to call valve to change difficulty or change map, block the vote and display message
+	* When idiot player tries to call valve vote to change difficulty or change map, block the vote and display message
+    * Admin is immune of being kicked
 </details>

 * Require | 必要安裝